-As a Metro Atlanta investor, it is important you understand how to work with all kinds of buyers and sellers.
-In our latest post, we will examine investment styles for different generations of investors in Metro Atlanta and ways you can work with them!
+As a Atlanta investor, it is important you understand how to work with all kinds of buyers and sellers.
+In our latest post, we will examine investment styles for different generations of investors in Atlanta and ways you can work with them!

 As generations move through time, it’s no surprise that there are different approaches taken when it comes to investments and real estate.
 Life experience changes rapidly from one generation to the next, and these life experiences have profound effects on the ways people handle their money.
 When you understand the motives and motivations for investment decisions, you will better be able to work with all buyers and sellers no matter their age or generation.
 Below, we have broken out the different generations, with basic information on investment styles.
 Of course, this information is very generic.
 True investment style varies person to person.